angular/angular/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist
-Does please check if your PR fulfills the following requirements:
+Please check if your PR fulfills the following requirements:

 - [ ] The commit message follows our guidelines: https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit
 - [ ] Tests for the changes have been added (for bug fixes / features)